AgSpades/agspades/README.md

 # 💫 About Me:

-A computer science student with a passion for blockchain technology, cybersecurity, and software development.<br>I have a solid foundation in C#, Solidity, and ASP.NET Core, and I'm actively working on projects that integrate Web3 solutions, decentralized applications, and cybersecurity principles.
+A computer science student with a passion for blockchain technology, cybersecurity, and software development.

+Building on a strong foundation in C#, Solidity, and ASP.NET Core, I'm currently engaged in projects that fuse Web3 technologies, decentralized applications, and cybersecurity practices.

 ## 🌐 Socials: